The main conference venue will be the Rochester Building and Ogden Centre West, Durham University. More information about the Venue is here.

+Newcastle runs a metro service (GREEN line) directly from Newcastle Airport to the Newcastle Central Station.
+In the airport, follow signs to the metro, go down the ramp and, just before the barriers, you will find the ticket machines.
 The Port of Tyne ferry terminal is a 10 minute walk from YELLOW line Meadow Well Metro Station (buy tickets from the machines at the station), which can be used to get to Newcastle Central Station.
 Alternatively you can take bus 327.

 The Transport For London underground Piccadilly line runs from all London Heathrow terminals.
 This line can be taken directly to London King’s Cross station.
 Exiting the underground station at King’s cross, LNER runs a service directly to Durham which is a ~3 hour journey.
 It is recommended that tickets for this train are purchased in advance to get reasonably priced tickets.
 Either from LNER or from the “Trainline”.
+Undeground tickets can be bought on the day from the machines (this will not be needed if you have a train ticket that includes the journey all the way from London Heathrow).

 Buses servicing Collingwood college is Arriva bus number 6 (calling at South Road Colleges).
 Not all buses announce the stops so it may be worthwhile having Google maps on hand to confirm where you are getting off the bus.